Tarski neuromorphic chip render

 Signal Type

-Sharp spikes, only when something happens.
+Sharp spike, only when something happens.
 Silence is information.

 Timing